A Thorough Search for Short Timescale Periodicity in Four Active Repeating Fast Radio Bursts: Samples

 \subsection{FRB 20201124A}

 FRB 20201124A is an extremely active repeater, with nearly $\sim 2000$ bursts being detected.
 The observations were conducted mainly by FAST and uGMRT.
 FAST detected 1863 bursts from it over a time span of only $\sim 53$ days beginning in April 2021 \citep{xu2022fast}.
-Note that all these bursts occurred in a total time period of 88 hours, thus leading to a high average event rate of $\sim 21$ bursts per hour.
-The observational frequency is 1.0 GHz--1.5 GHz. uGMRT also detected 48 FRBs from it on a single day (April 5, 2021), covering a frequency range of 550 MHz--750 MHz \citep{marthi2021Burst}.
+Note that all these bursts occurred in a total time period of 88 hours, with a peak burst rate of 46 hr$^{-1}$.
+The observation frequency range is 1.0--1.5 GHz. uGMRT also detected 48 bursts from it on a single day (April 5, 2021), with a burst rate of 16 hr$^{-1}$, covering a frequency range of 0.55--0.75 GHz \citep{marthi2021Burst}.
+A few months later, during another extremely active episode in September 2021, FAST observed 881 bursts within just 4 days in the frequency range of 1.05--1.45 GHz, with a peak burst rate reaching an astonishing 542 hr$^{-1}$ \citep{zhang2022FASTa}.
 The RM of FRB 20201124A varies significantly on a short timescale.
 A high degree of circular polarization is observed in a good fraction of bursts.
 FRB 20201124A is associated with a barred spiral galaxy at a redshift of $z = 0.098$, located in a region of low stellar density \citep{xu2022fast}.
-A brief log of the observations of FRB 20201124A is summarized in Table~\ref{Tab1}.
-The number of bursts observed by FAST and uGMRT on each day is illustrated in Fig.~\ref{Fig5}.
+So, for FRB 20201124A, three datasets are available for our periodicity analysis, which are listed as Datasets \#4, \#5 and \#6 in Table ~\ref{Tab1} (also shown in Figure ~\ref{Fig1}).